WAF integrates Log Service to provide the Log Service of WAF feature.

 - Obtain information about the efficiency of security operations and respond to issues in a timely manner.

-- Generate and deliver security network logs to user-created data centers or compute centers.
+- Generate and deliver security network logs to user-created data and computing centers.

 Common query statements